“I Am, We Are” Mural Project

 “The ‘I Am, We Are’ mural project is an example of how we build bridges between our youth and the community to enrich the city,”

-On June 14, 2016, arts education nonprofit Art Resource Collaborative for Kids (ARCK), with the help of Mayor Martin J. Walsh, unveiled a large outdoor public mural in the famous Fenway neighborhood.
-The Boston community is now witness to a mural co-created by ARCK’s Gardner Pilot Academy students, ARCK’s teachers, interns, and hired professional artist, Mark Cooper, known for his collaborative art endeavors with children across the country.
-The 48 foot wide and 12 foot tall mural entitled, “I Am, We Are,” showcases students’ exploration of their identities and multicultural communities to an audience of three million passersby.
-This extravagant mural will catch the eye of not only the Boston community, but of tourists, who will be reminded about art’s ability to bring people together.
+On June 14, 2016, Art Resource Collaborative for Kids (ARCK) unveiled a large outdoor public mural in the Fenway neighborhood.
+The mural was co-created by ARCK’s middle school students from Gardner Pilot Academy in Allston, ARCK’s teaching artists and interns, and professional artist Mark Cooper, known for his collaborative art endeavors with children across the country.
+The multi-panel mural, 48 feet wide and 12 feet tall, is now prominently displayed at 51 Brookline Avenue between Fenway Park and Yawkey Station.
+Entitled “I Am, We Are,” it showcases students’ exploration of their identities and multicultural communities to an audience of millions of local and visiting passersby.

 International Art Healing